| |

 How does the CXR rating differ from the USCF rating?

-Can a game be reported to both CXR and USCF?
+Can a game be reported to both CXR and other rating authorities (e.g. USCF, CFC)?

 How can I get my chess club to use Chess Express Ratings?